A new phase for SusBDe

 SusBDe announces that Mike van den Hof has stepped down as shareholder and director of the company effective 31 March 2026.

-Over the past four years Mike has contributed to the development of SusBDe’s activities and early international project development within the company’s waste-to-energy platform.
+Since July 2023, Mike has contributed as director and shareholder to the development of SusBDe’s activities and early international project development within the company’s waste-to-energy platform.
 During this period SusBDe has continued to expand its technology platform and international project pipeline, focusing on scalable circular waste solutions based on dry and wet anaerobic digestion technology.

 An important milestone in this development is the upcoming opening of the Nagpur waste-to-energy project in India later this year.